 Graham is a former magazine stylist with a passion for crafts.
 She writes for various magazines and blogs when she's not playing with glue.

 Currently, I live on two acres of well wooded land in New Hampshire.
-To our east, directly across the road is a 4 acre parcel of forested land and to our west is the Warner River.
+To our east, directly across the road, is a four-acre parcel of forested land.
+To our west is the Warner River.
 Perhaps it is because we reside between these two animal-friendly plots that we are fortunate to have a very large number and variety of birds.

 Our home is situated between a cluster of hemlocks and flowering trees, such as a crabapple and a Bartlett Pear.
 Stretched over the same side as the Hemlocks are the town's power lines where birds are very often perched.